To help you we have some guidance notes on how to apply for DSA funding.

 You will receive a letter from the Education Authority that confirms funding allocation for your support known as a DSA2.
 This will detail the type of support, the number of hours of support, the number of hours of support and the equipment to be purchased (if recommended).

-Student Support will also receive a copy of this letter.
+Student Wellbeing will also receive a copy of this letter.

 Stage 8 Arranging Support